markusjaas/weatherService/README.md

 Steps required to run the weather service web client.
-1. go to client folder
+1. Go to client folder
 2. Build it (mvn clean package)
 3. Run it (mvn spring-boot:run)